GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Debugging is twice as hard as writing the code in the first place.
-Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it.
+> ### Because of optimism, we usually expect the number of bugs to be smaller than it turns out to be.
+Therefore testing is usually the most mis-scheduled part of programming.
 >
-> ~ *Brian Kernighan*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts